cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 And, instead of managing log files directly, the microservices will log to the standard output (console) using the `ConsoleAppender`.
 As the microservices will be executed in Docker containers, we'll leave the responsability of writing the log files to Docker.
 We'll see more details on this later.

-For a simple and quick configuration, we may use `LogstashEncoder`, which comes with a [pre-defined set of providers][logstash-logback-encoder.standard-fields]:
+For a simple and quick configuration, we may use `LogstashEncoder`, which comes with a [pre-defined set of providers][logstash-logback-encoder.standard-fields].
+The values in the MDC are logged by default:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>